stran9682/frankmocap-blender-addon/README.md

 This add-on allows you to add [SMPL-X](https://smpl-x.is.tue.mpg.de) skinned meshes to your current Blender scene.
 Each imported SMPL-X mesh consists of a shape specific rig, as well as shape keys (blend shapes) for shape, expression and pose correctives.

-+ Requirements: Blender 2.80+, tested with 3.1.0
++ Requirements: Blender 3.0+, tested with 3.4.1
 + Additional dependencies: None
-+ Used SMPL-X model: SMPL-X v1.1 with 10 shape components, 10 expression components
++ Used SMPL-X model: SMPL-X v1.1 with 10 or 300 shape components, 10 expression components

 # Features
 + Add female/male/neutral specific SMPL-X mesh to current scene